at0m741/custom_malloc/README.md

 # custom_malloc.
-A tiny custom allocator...
+A tiny and optimized custom allocator in pure C based on malloc

-(actually the better version is in the rework branch)...
+(Atm the better version is in the rework branch)...

 ## TODO.
 - Threading (need to be thread safe over pthread and MPI).